Our 28 acres offer a wide menu of opportunities for Vermonters of all ages to play, study, and explore in nature!

 Youth Birding at NBNC

 Join NBNC's youth naturalist club, and journey across Vermont and beyond in search of amazing encounter in nature.
 See our Calendar for upcoming offerings like our Owl Overnight in October, and the SuperBowl of Birding in January.

-BioU a new program series designed for adults to expand their naturalist skill set with NBNC.
-Join us this season for periodic evening lectures with followup field components, like our Fall Waterfowl programs on November 8 and 11.
-This spring, look for a BioU seminar series, featuring a large menu of full-day and weekend seminars led by regional and national experts on everything from arachnid identification to field illustration.
+BioU is a new program series designed for adults to expand their naturalist skill set with NBNC.
+This spring, look for a BioU seminar series, featuring a large menu of full-day and weekend seminars led by regional and national experts on everything from caterpillar identification to field illustration.